 FOREX-Dollar on track for biggest weekly fall in a decade

 The dollar was on track for its biggest weekly decline in more than a decade on Friday, as trillions of dollars worth of stimulus efforts by governments and central banks helped temper a rout in global markets triggered by the coronavirus pandemic.
-The dollar had been riding high in March amid a drive for dollars by investors trying to get their hands on the world's most liquid currency, and one considered a safe haven.
+The dollar had been riding high in March amid a drive for dollars by investors trying to get their hands on the world's most liquid currency which is considered a safe haven.

-The dollar consolidated losses on Friday, edging up 0.2% on the day against major currencies, but was still on course for a near 3% fall for the week - its biggest decline since May 2009.
+The dollar consolidated losses on Friday, and was flat on the day against major currencies.
+It remained on course for around a 3% fall for the week - its biggest decline since May 2009.
 The swing underscores the currency market's volatility after the dollar index last week racked up its biggest weekly gain since the financial crisis.

+"What we are seeing is abating stress in the money markets.
+Action by central banks has been successful so far and a shortage of dollars has been taken of the table," said Ulrich Leuchtmann, head of FX and commodity research at Commerzbank.
+Against the yen, the dollar fell 0.9% on Friday to 108.600 yen, as Japanese investors and companies repatriated funds before their fiscal year ends next week.

+The dollar was broadly flat against the euro at $1.10220 and remained on course for around a 3% gain over the dollar this week.
+Sterling and the Australian dollar edged up around 0.2% apiece as they consolidated the week's gains.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)